 Bars & Nightlife

 Panama City nightlife is so difficult to keep up with because new places are constantly opening and the “cool place” is always changing.
-The majority of the nightlife in Panama City has now moved to the historic district in Casco Viejo but a few spots still remain on Calle Uruguay.
-There is also another party district called Zona Viva on the Amador Causeway – you don’t need to go there.
-Bars are allowed to stay open until 3am Sunday – Wednesday and at 4am on Thursday, Friday, and Saturday.
+The majority of the nightlife in Panama City has now moved to the historic district in Casco Viejo.
+Bars are allowed to stay open until 3 am Sunday – Wednesday and close at 4 am on Thursday, Friday, and Saturday.
 Here are some of the hottest bars and nightclubs to visit in Panama City.

 Casa Jaguar: One of the newer spots to open up.
 Once the clock strikes midnight, Casa Jaguar starts to get wild on any given Wednesday, Thursday, Friday or Saturday.